 4. More consumable data for business users

 Metadata is what allows business users to confidently access and use data.
-With a data management platform, data residing in S3 or Azure Storage is automatically catalogued and users can easily provision serving layer data stores like Amazon Redshift for rapid data discovery and consumption.
+With a data management platform, data residing in S3 or Azure Storage is automatically cataloged and users can easily provision serving layer data stores like Amazon Redshift for rapid data discovery and consumption.
 Also, as the number of business users increases, metadata enables companies to execute enterprise-wide data governance strategies for the management and use of data.

 Make sure you manage your metadata

 It’s important to note that although capturing unstructured and semi-structured data in AWS or Microsoft Azure is relatively straightforward, these cloud service providers do not offer an easy way to also capture metadata.
 Metadata is essential for managing, migrating, accessing and deploying big data—and leveraging many of the coveted benefits associated with the data lake architecture.
-A robust data management platform built for Hadoop is an essential component of your data lake that enables companies to implement consistent data management and governance processes across the environment.
+A robust data management platform is an essential component of your data lake that enables companies to implement consistent data management and governance processes across the environment.

 A few weeks ago, I presented on a webinar on this topic with Ben Lorica of O’Reilly Media.
 You can access the recording here.